Cryptographic Specifications of CryptPeer

 function derive_K_seg(K_pair, policyId, context):

-// Deterministic context encoding
+// Deterministic encoding of the context

 contextBytes = encodeContext(context)